AnnieBro/Programming-Basics-SoftUni/C#/02. Simple Operations and Calculations/Extra/README.md

-# Simple Operations and Calculations - Lab
+# Simple Operations and Calculations - Extra

 The exercises are as follows: